Battle of Núi Bop: Significance

-De Nègrier's victory at Núi Bop, won at odds of just under one to ten, was regarded by his fellow-officers as the most spectacular professional triumph of his career.
 By clearing the Guangxi Army away from Núi Bop, de Nègrier removed a threat to the French right flank and gave the French base at Chu the air it needed for the major campaign against Lạng Sơn.
 With the Western Fort at Núi Bop in French hands, the expeditionary corps was able to use the Núi Bop plain to establish the large magazines of food and ammunition that would be needed for the Lạng Sơn expedition.

 French strategy in Tonkin had been the subject of a bitter debate in the Chamber of Deputies in late December 1884.
 The army minister General Jean-Baptiste-Marie Campenon argued that the French should consolidate their hold on the Delta.
 His opponents urged an all-out offensive to throw the Chinese out of northern Tonkin.
 The debate culminated in Campenon's resignation and his replacement as army minister by the hawkish General Jules Lewal.
 On 5 January 1885, the day after de Nègrier's victory at Núi Bop, Lewal ordered Brière de l'Isle to 'capture Lạng Sơn as soon as possible'.
 A month later, after concentrating his forces in the plain of Chu, Briere de l'Isle launched the Lạng Sơn Campaign, a successful ten-day campaign to capture Lạng Sơn.